 - Any boat that does not meet the criteria for a Non-Powered registration

-- Non-Powered registration is for boats that are powered by human power only.
-If your boat is already registered you do not need to re-register or change stickers.
-You will receive only one registration sticker for these boats.
+- Small craft registration ($10) is for boats that are powered by human power only.
+If your boat is already registered, you do not need to re-register or change stickers.
+You will receive one registration sticker for these boats.
 Please put in a visible location.

-- Kayaks (this includes the small yellow kayaks)
+- Kayaks (this includes smaller sized kayaks and kid kayaks)

 - Peddle boats